InfoSecInnovations/project-fantastic/server/src/help/config.md

 ## data_sources

-The server will run these files from the `config/data_sources` directory to acquire data about the network and store it in the database.
+The object keys indicate which packages should be used for host data commands, and the array values indicate which commands are enabled.
 See [Data Sources](data_source.md) for more information.

+## quests

+Array of package names to get quests from.

+## tests

+Array of package names to get tests from.

+## authentication

+Package to use for user authentication.